HL7/fhir-qi-core/pages/qdm-to-qicore.md

 developer may need to include multiple queries (or retrieves) to assure capture of all devices present in the measure population.

-Note that the current use of the QDM datatype “Device, Applied” usually references the procedure to “apply” the device (i.e., to use for the patient, to use on the patient’s body, or to implant in the patient’s body).
+Note that the current use of the QDM datatype "Device, Applied" usually references the procedure to "apply" the device (i.e., to use for the patient, to use on the patient’s body, or to implant in the patient’s body).
 Each of these current uses should address the concept using the QDM datatypes, Intervention, Performed, or Procedure, Performed.

-1. The original intent of the QDM datatype “Device, Applied” was to reference the specific device or type of device of concern to the measure.
+1. The original intent of the QDM datatype "Device, Applied" was to reference the specific device or type of device of concern to the measure.
 And that reference might be as detailed a providing a device class as referenced in a Unique Device Identifier (UDI).
 The